debug-ito/net-spider/README.md

   (raw_nodes, raw_links) <- getLatestSnapshot spider "switch1"
 ```

-The snapshot graph is expressed as a combined list of `SnapshotNode`s and `SnapshotLink`s.
+The snapshot graph is expressed as lists of `SnapshotNode`s and `SnapshotLink`s.
 They are independent of each other, so it is easy to render the graph using, for example, [graphviz](http://graphviz.org/).

 ```haskell basic
   let nodes = sort raw_nodes